What is a Dehumidifier?

 Do I need to be in to receive the dehumidifier?

-Preferably however it’s not essential, as long as you notify us of a neighbour or alternative suitable address where someone can signed for unit on your behalf.
-We also recommend all goods are signed as unchecked just in case anything has been accidentally damaged in transit.
-We can also arrange delivery to your workplace if that is more convenient to you.
+Preferably however it’s not essential, as long as you notify us of a neighbour or alternative suitable address where someone can sign for a unit on your behalf.
+We also recommend all goods be signed as unchecked just in case anything has been accidentally damaged in transit.
+We can also arrange delivery to your workplace if that is more convenient for you.